February 28, 1926 (Willimantic, CT) – February 19, 1945; 18 years old

 On Memorial Day, we should remember all soldiers that lost their lives and especially those that were very young.
 They did not have the opportunity of living life.

 Sanders Dorr was the brother of Millicent Bailey of Napa but was originally from Norwalk, Connecticut.
 Sanders enlisted in the army paratroopers right after his high school graduation in May 1944 in Norwalk.
 Sanders was killed in action in Sinz, Germany (near Saarburg) on Feb.
 19, 1945.
 He was 18 years old.
 He was awarded the bronze star for his bravery that day while serving in a light machine gun squad with the 376th infantry regiment of the 94th Infantry division.
-They were part of General George Patton’s 3rd Army and the infantry units sustained heavy casualties fighting with Patton through Belgium, Luxembourg and into Germany.
+They were part of General George Patton’s 3rd Army and the infantry units sustained heavy casualties fighting with Patton through Belgium, Luxembourg, and into Germany.
 He was originally declared missing in action.
 But the Army eventually changed it to killed, but not until September 1945.
 During those seven months, the family held out hope even though they had heard from his fellow soldiers of Sanders’ death.